REL 275 - banner

 New: Papers submitted late without a reasonable explanation may be penalized with a 10-point loss per work day.

-Do not print the paper; just upload it using the Canvas system.
+Upload the paper to the Learning Suite system.
 Use formats ".doc" or ".docx" (Microsoft Word), or ".pdf" (Adobe Acrobat).

 Once again, read my handout "A Few Ideas for Outstanding Academic Papers"